-This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.
+This manual covers the installation of Gradle Enterprise on Amazon’s Elastic Kubernetes Service.

 Prerequisites